Varun-Naik/e-hospital-VN/Readme.md

 *******************
 *******************

-Hello Everyone to E-Hospital Project.
+Hi Everyone to E-Hospital Project.

 Note : Please install Node.js on your PC and in VSCode terminal you can type npm install -g nodemon to install this package.